coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 See also: ``Grab Existential Variables.`` below.

-.. cmd:: Grab Existential Variables.
+.. cmd:: Grab Existential Variables

 This command can be run when a proof has no more goal to be solved but has remaining uninstantiated existential variables.
 It takes every